readthedocs/sphinx_rtd_theme/docs/development.rst

 3.0.0
 ~~~~~

-:Planned release date: 2024 Q1
+:Planned release date: 2024 Q3

-This release is not yet fully planned.
+This release will drop support for old Python and Sphinx versions,
-However, we already know that we will be dropping support for older version of different dependencies and browsers.
+and will add support for new ones.

 Sphinx 5, Python < 3.8 and docutils < 0.18 support will be removed
     Sphinx 5 is the latest version that supports Python 3.6 and 3.7,